kasravnd/BioHub/CONTRIBUTING.md

 5. Push to your fork: `git push origin add-database-name`
 6. Open a Pull Request

+**Note:** You don't need to manually update `catalog.json` - our automated workflow will do this for you!
+Just add/modify the individual database JSON files.

 ### Database Entry Format

 Each database entry should include: